schillerandrew/todo-app/README.md

 > ## Problem Domain

-Refactor the To Do application:
+Refactor the To Do application (phase 3):

+- Implement login, logout, role-based access and conditional rendering based on access:
+  - Users with `read` access can view the to-do list and summary/count
+  - Users with `update` access can also mark items as complete or incomplete
-- Incorporate configuration settings to the application
+  - Users with `create` access can also add new items to the list
-  - Add an editor so that users can save their preferences for the application, allowing them to change some of the default behaviors:
-    - how many items display on a page
-    - whether completed items are displayed
+  - Users with `delete` access can also remote items from the list

 > ## UML